Saint Guinefort: Legend

 As Protestant churches emerged in the 16th century, they "criticized the cult of Guinefort seeing in it an example of the abuses and enacted errors of the Catholic Church."
 The Catholic hierarchy adopted the continued critique, and sought to suppress Guinefort belief and practices, and ostracize practitioners.
-A fine for the practice was implemented.

-The custom was regarded as harmful and superstitious by the church, which made efforts to eradicate it and enacted a fine for the continued practice.
+The custom was regarded as harmful and superstitious by the Church, which made efforts to eradicate it and enacted a fine for the continued practice.
 Community memory of the practices was still present in the 1970s, with the last known visit by someone to Saint Guinefort Wood to effect a cure for a sick child occurring around the 1940s.

 Historian John Bossy used this canine folk saint to explore medieval attitudes to sanctity.